imnana18/pandas-challenge/README.md

 2. **Effect of Spending per Student:**
    - Schools with lower spending per student often show higher overall passing percentages.
    - Efficient allocation of resources might be a contributing factor to academic success.

+# Observable Trends
+In analyzing the district data encompassing 15 schools, a notable observation is the discrepancy in passing rates between reading (85.81%) and math (74.98%), with only 65.17% passing both subjects.
+This suggests a potential area of improvement in math education across the district.

+## Individual School Performance
+Examining individual schools, the top five performers based on overall passing rates are **Cabrera High School**, **Thomas High School**, **Griffin High School**, **Wilson High School**, and **Pena High School**.
+Conversely, the lowest performers include **Rodriguez High School**, **Figueroa High School**, **Huang High School**, **Hernandez High School**, and **Johnson High School**.
+It's crucial to note that the poorer performing schools generally have significantly fewer students than their higher-performing counterparts.

+## Impact of School Size
+A closer look at overall passing rates based on school size reveals that while there isn't a substantial difference in average scores for individual subjects, there is a marked increase in passing rates for smaller to medium-sized schools compared to larger ones.
+This highlights potential advantages in fostering a more intimate learning environment.

+## School Spending Effects
+Analyzing scores based on school spending demonstrates that both insufficient and excessive spending per student correlate with lower overall passing rates.
+Notably, spending over $1.70 million per student is associated with a drastic decrease in scores, indicating the importance of effective resource allocation.

+## School Type Comparison
+The scores categorized by school type reveal a significant disparity, with **charter schools** outperforming **district schools**.
+Charter schools exhibit an overall passing rate approximately 40% higher than that of their district counterparts, emphasizing the potential benefits of the charter school model.

+In conclusion, this analysis provides valuable insights into various factors influencing school performance.
+Addressing the observed disparities in math scores, considering the impact of school size, optimizing spending per student, and exploring the successful practices of charter schools can contribute to informed decision-making for enhancing overall student success.
+For a detailed walkthrough of the analysis, refer to the Jupyter Notebook file in this repository.

 ## Conclusion